moby/moby/docs/sources/articles/https.md

 > instructions to your Docker daemon, giving them root access to the
 > machine hosting the daemon.
 Guard these keys as you would a root
 > password!

+## Secure By Default

+If you want to secure your Docker client connections by default, you can move the files to the `.docker` directory in your home directory.
+Set the `DOCKER_HOST` variable as well.

+    $ cp ca.pem ~/.docker/ca.pem
+    $ cp client-cert.pem ~/.docker/cert.pem
+    $ cp client-key.pem ~/.docker/key.pem
+    $ export DOCKER_HOST=tcp://:2376

+Then you can just run docker with the `--tlsverify` option.

+    $ docker --tlsverify ps

 ## Other modes